 They will also support systems thinking and introduce tools that will help you to optimize the whole.
 Good coaching should lead to experimentation and thinking patterns that empower you and your team to continually improve on your own.

 I don’t think coaching should be followed blindly.
-You are not a mind-controlled zombie who cannot think for yourself and needs constant input from a coach to know what to do.
+You are not a mind-controlled zombie who cannot think for yourself and needs constant input from a coach!
+And you should not be treated like one.

-Rather, you will benefit from learning and internalizing systems thinking, the Agile Values and Principles, and other tools and applying them in your decision-making.
+Instead, the coach should meet you where you are at and support you on your learning journey.
+You will benefit from learning and internalizing systems thinking, the Agile Values and Principles, and other tools and applying them in your decision-making.

 If ‘trying the veal’ represents doing something different or running an experiment, then, by all means, try the veal.
 If you aren’t interested in moving outside your comfort zone, well then I recommend that you save your coaching dollars.
 And order the vegan burger.